-System Response 1 Details Rev iews System Response 1: Parents will have an opportunity to collaborate, support and be engaged with school events that Formative Summative support instruction, learning, and welfare of staff and students.
-Nov Jan Mar June Indicators of Success: PTO participation will go from non existent in 2022 to a strong engaged membership by 2024.
-PTO will be able to provide the campus with the necessary materials for all students, clubs, organizations, and staff to thrive during the 2023-2024 school year.
-Red Cross Club will host three campus blood drives.
+System Response 1 Details Reviews System Response 1: Parents will have an opportunity to collaborate, support and be engaged with school events that Formative Summative support instruction, learning, and welfare of staff and students.
+Nov Jan Mar June Indicators of Success: PTO participation will continue to increase its membership by 2025.
+PTO will be able to provide the campus with the necessary materials for all students, clubs, organizations, and staff to thrive during the 2024-2025 school year.
 HHS will host two parent university events to inform parents of academic expectations, and health and wellness opportunities.
-Hightower HS will host the breast cancer awareness mammogram truck for employees to have onsite examinations.
+Hightower HS will host the Red Cross and breast cancer awareness events.
 Staff Responsible: Admin, Wellness Committee, Red Cross Sponsor